 Offer Transcripts and Captions for Multimedia

 Provide transcripts for audio-only content like podcasts.
 Offer captions for audio and visual content like training videos.
 Include spoken information and sounds that are important for understanding the content in your captions and transcripts.
-For example, if a door creaks when it opens, include “door creaks” in your captions.
-Video transcripts should also include a description of the important visual content, such as “Dave leaves the room.”
+For example, if a floor creaks when someone steps on it, include “floor creaks” in your captions.
+Video transcripts should also include a description of the important visual content, such as “Dave walks into the room.”

 If you need help generating transcripts and captions you can lean on transcription services like Rev, which can create them at a cost per minute with a relatively short turnaround.